weakish/weakish.github.com/make.md

 ## Plan9 mk

-`mk` in Plan9 is similar to BSD make, with few rules.
+`mk` in Plan9 is similar to BSD make, with fewer rules.

 The main difference is templating:

-BSD Makefile supports standard templates `.include <bsd.prog.mk>` and nonstandard templates `.include "/path/to/included.mk"`, and Plan9 Makefile supports `</path/to/included.mk` but not standard templates.
+- BSD Makefile supports standard templates `.include <bsd.prog.mk>` and nonstandard templates `.include "/path/to/included.mk"`,
+- Plan9 Makefile does not support standard templates, and it uses different syntax for nonstandard templates `</path/to/included.mk`.
-Plan9 Makefile supports including command line output (`<|cat /path/to/included.mk>`) though.
+- Plan9 Makefile also supports including command line output (`<|cat /path/to/included.mk>`).

 Plan9 also supports using different shells within a single mkfile: